Is Aave V3 a Good Investment?

 Risk Context

-Read our full safety analysis →Should you buy Aave V3?
+Read our full safety analysis →Where Aave V3 Sits Among Lending Peers

 Aave V3 scores B+ on Hindenrank's value accrual framework, placing it among the above-average Lending protocols.
 Fee capture scores 20/25 — strong, with meaningful fee revenue flowing to token holders.
 Token distribution is somewhat concentrated, raising concerns about governance capture, and emission sustainability sits at 20/25.
-On the risk side, Aave V3 carries a B- grade (29/100), which is moderate risk — some novel mechanisms, generally well-understood.
-The combined risk-value position places Aave V3 in the Blue Chip quadrant.
+On the risk side, Aave V3 carries a C- grade (53/100), which is elevated risk — multiple novel mechanisms and notable interaction risks.
+The combined risk-value position places Aave V3 in the Promising quadrant.

 Aave V3 investment outlook for 2026